Soil liquefaction: Liquefaction potential: simplified empirical analysis

+Liquefaction potential: advanced constitutive model

+The interaction between the solid skeleton and pore fluid flow has been considered by many researchers to model the material softening associated with the liquefaction phenomenon.
+The dynamic performance of saturated porous media depends on the soil-pore fluid interaction.
+When the saturated porous media is subjected to strong ground shaking, pore fluid movement relative to the solid skeleton is induced.
+The transient movement of pore fluid can significantly affect the redistribution of pore water pressure, which is generally governed by the loading rate, soil permeability, pressure gradient, and boundary conditions.
+It is well known that for a sufficiently high seepage velocity, the governing flow law in porous media is nonlinear and does not follow Darcy's law.
+This fact has been recently considered in the studies of soil-pore fluid interaction for liquefaction modeling.
+A fully explicit dynamic finite element method has been developed for turbulent flow law.
+The governing equations have been expressed for saturated porous media based on the extension of the Biot formulation.
+The elastoplastic behavior of soil under earthquake loading has been simulated using a generalized plasticity theory that is composed of a yield surface along with a non-associated flow rule.

 Earthquake liquefaction

 Pressures generated during large earthquakes can force underground water and liquefied sand to the surface.
 This can be observed at the surface as effects known alternatively as "sand boils", "sand blows" or "sand volcanoes".
 Such earthquake ground deformations can be categorized as primary deformation if located on or close to the ruptured fault, or distributed deformation if located at considerable distance from the ruptured fault.

 The other common observation is land instability – cracking and movement of the ground down slope or towards unsupported margins of rivers, streams, or the coast.
-The failure of ground in this manner is called 'lateral spreading', and may occur on very shallow slopes with angles only 1 or 2 degrees from the horizontal.
+The failure of ground in this manner is called 'lateral spreading' and may occur on very shallow slopes with angles only 1 or 2 degrees from the horizontal.

 One positive aspect of soil liquefaction is the tendency for the effects of earthquake shaking to be significantly damped (reduced) for the remainder of the earthquake.
 This is because liquids do not support a shear stress and so once the soil liquefies due to shaking, subsequent earthquake shaking (transferred through ground by shear waves) is not transferred to buildings at the ground surface.

 Studies of liquefaction features left by prehistoric earthquakes, called paleoliquefaction or paleoseismology, can reveal information about earthquakes that occurred before records were kept or accurate measurements could be taken.

 Soil liquefaction induced by earthquake shaking is a major contributor to urban seismic risk.